alvidir/rauth/README.md

 ## Architecture

 The whole service implementation as well as the files organization has been refactored in order to follow the [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) best practices.
-In this way, each object in the model got it's own folder in the `src` direcctory where to find the following files:
+In this way, each object in the model got it's own folder in the `src` directory where to find the following files:

 | Name | Description |
 |:-:|:-|